himanshurathi/kube-install/README.md

     127.0.0.1 kuben localhost
     172.31.88.43 kubem

-5. Ping each other and verify they are reachable on hostnames. ping kuben - from master ping kubem – from node
+## 5. Ping each other and verify they can reach other on hostnames.

+   ping kuben - from master
+   ping kubem – from node